Porcupine Properties, LLC

 Porcupine Properties is a New Hampshire limited-liability company owned by its members for the purposes of investing in real estate in New Hampshire and distributing rental income.
 Its members hold units of a crypto-asset called PINE, which serves as a digital proxy for their ownership interests in the company.
 Members convey interests in the company by transferring units of PINE between their respective crypto wallets.
 PINE is issued as a transfer-restricted asset on the Liquid Network, a Bitcoin sidechain.

-PINE is issued as an asset on Blockstream's Asset Management Platform (AMP), which runs on the Liquid Network, the longest-running and most well-established Bitcoin sidechain.
+PINE tokens are issued as an asset on Blockstream's Asset Management Platform (AMP), which runs on the Liquid Network, the longest-running and most well-established Bitcoin sidechain.
 Bitcoins on the Liquid Network are backed one-to-one by bitcoins on the main chain using a cryptographically verifiable two-way peg.
-In contrast to so many altcoins, Liquid does not detract and distract from Bitcoin's mission but rather enhances and strengthens it.
-The Liquid Network supports the creation and issuance of new asset types like PINE to expand Bitcoin's use cases, while all transaction fees are still paid in bitcoin.
-Because Liquid is a sidechain, it avoids the congestion and high mining fees of the main chain.
+The Liquid Network natively supports custom asset issuance and confidential transactions.

 How are dividends paid?

 Dividends are paid to members monthly in proportion to how many PINE tokens they held throughout the month and how long they held those tokens.
-Members can specify what fractions of their dividends they wish to receive in BTC, USDt, and PINE.
+Members can specify what fractions of their dividends they wish to receive in BTC, USDT (Tether), and PINE.
 To provide for portfolio expansion and the capital expenses that accompany owning real estate, at least 10% of dividends must be reinvested in PINE.
-Porcupine Properties, LLC, holds all member funds in interest-bearing savings accounts at FDIC- or NCUA-insured institutions, or invests them in securities of the United States Treasury, until such time as the LLC has amassed enough funds to purchase real property and its members vote affirmatively to commit to such purchase.

 How does voting work?